-- 1) In compliance with Article 9 and paragraph 2 of Stock Market Law N° 18,045 Article 10 and General Standard N° 30 issued by the Securities and Insurance Commission, presently the Commission for the Financial Market, the following relevant fact was reported on January 14th, 2020, that Mr. Juan Agustín Laso Salvatore announced his resignation from the position of director to the Chairman of the Transelec S.A Board of Directors to be effective on March 11th, 2020. - 2) On same date, the Board of Directors of Transelec S.A. appointed as substitute Director of Mr. Juan Agustín Laso Salvadore, Mrs. Andrea Butelmann to be effective on March 11th, 2020. - 3) In compliance with the provisions of Article 9 and the second paragraph of Stock Market Law No 18,045 Article 10, the following relevant fact was reported on March 11th, 2019: - At a meeting held on March 11th, 2020, the Transelec S.A.
-Board of Directors agreed to announce the notice of a shareholders meeting to be held on April 24th, 2020 in in order to announce the following issues to the shareholders and request their approval: - 1.
+- 1) In conformity with Article 9 and paragraph 2 of Stock Market Law N° 18,045 Article 10 and General Standard N° 30 issued by the Securities and Insurance Commission, presently the Commission for the Financial Market, the following relevant fact was reported January 14 2020, that Mr. Juan Augustín Bambach announced his resignation from the position of director of Transelec S.A.
+Board of Directors, to be effective as of March 11 2020. - 2) On the same date, the Transelec S.A.
+Board of Directors appointed Mrs. Andrea Butelmann Peisajoff as Director, to take the seat left vacancy by Mr. Juan Augustín Laso Bambach, to be effective on March 11 2020. - 3) In compliance with the provisions of Article 9 and the second paragraph of Stock Market Law No 18,045 Article 10, the following relevant fact was reported 11 March 2020: - At a meeting held 21 March 2020, the Transelec S.A.
+Board of Directors agreed to announce the schedule of a shareholders meeting on 24 April 2020 in order to announce the following issues to the shareholders and request their approval: - 1.
 The Annual Report, General Balance Sheet, Financial Statements and External Auditors Report corresponding to the period ending 31 December 2019. - 2.
 Final dividend distribution.
 In this regard, the Transelec S.A.
 Board of Directors agreed to propose distribution of amounts that had already been distributed as temporary dividends in 2019 as a final dividend corresponding to the 2019 fiscal year amounting to a total CLP 43,8520,483,903. - 3.
 Board of Directors election. - 4.
-Board of Directors and Audit Committee salaries. - Appointment of External Auditors. - 6.
+Board of Directors and Audit Committee salaries. - 5.
+Appointment of External Auditors. - 6.
 The newspaper to be used to announce shareholder meetings.